pulumi/examples/azure-py-virtual-data-center/README.md

 # Azure Virtual Data Center (VDC)

-This example deploys an Azure Virtual Data Center (VDC) hub-and-spoke network stack in Azure, complete with ExpressRoute and VPN Gateways, Azure Firewall (with provision for forced tunnelling) and a DMZ in the hub.
-Shared services may have their own subnets in the hub, and multiple spokes may be provisioned with subnets for applications and environments.
+This example deploys an Azure Virtual Data Center (VDC) hub-and-spoke network stack in Azure, complete with ExpressRoute and VPN Gateways, Azure Firewall (with provision for forced tunnelling) guarding a DMZ, and provision for Azure Bastion.
+Shared services may have their own subnets in the hub, and multiple spokes may be managed with subnets for applications and environments.

-In this implementation, custom routing is used to redirect all traffic to and from Azure VNets, as well as all traffic to, within and from the DMZ, through the firewall (which scales out as a service).
-Traffic between ordinary hub and spoke subnets is not redirected through the firewall, and should be controlled using Network Security Groups (not yet implemented).
+This all works using custom routing to redirect all traffic to and from Azure VNets, as well as all traffic to, within and from the DMZ, through the firewall (which scales out as a service).
+Traffic between ordinary subnets in the hub and spokes is not redirected through the firewall, and should instead be controlled using Network Security Groups (not yet implemented).
 Firewall rules are required to allow traffic through (not yet implemented).

-The intention is that matching stacks would be deployed in Azure [paired regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions), either in Production/Disaster Recovery or High Availability configurations.
-Global VNet Peering between the hubs connects the separate stacks into one network.
+The intention is for matching stacks to be deployed in Azure [paired regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions), configured as either Production/Disaster Recovery or High Availability (or both for different applications).
+Global VNet Peering between the hubs connects the separate stacks into one symmetric network.

-Although the VDC pattern is in widespread use, Azure nows offers a managed service intended to replace it, comprising Virtual Hub and SD-WAN components.
-The [migration plan](https://docs.microsoft.com/en-us/azure/virtual-wan/migrate-from-hub-spoke-topology) shows the differences.
+Although the VDC pattern is in widespread use, Azure now offers a managed service intended to replace it, comprising Virtual Hub and SD-WAN components, with a [migration plan](https://docs.microsoft.com/en-us/azure/virtual-wan/migrate-from-hub-spoke-topology) that illustrates the differences between the two patterns.
 But if you want or need to manage your own network infrastructure, VDC is still relevant.

 This example uses `pulumi.ComponentResource` as described [here](https://www.pulumi.com/docs/intro/concepts/programming-model/#components) which demonstrates how multiple low-level resources can be composed into a higher-level, reusable abstraction.
-It also demonstrates use of `pulumi.StackReference` as described [here](https://www.pulumi.com/docs/intro/concepts/organizing-stacks-projects/#inter-stack-dependencies) to manage multiple related stacks.
+It also demonstrates use of `pulumi.StackReference` as described [here](https://www.pulumi.com/docs/intro/concepts/organizing-stacks-projects/#inter-stack-dependencies) to relate multiple stacks.

 ## Prerequisites